lcmd-epfl/FORMED_ML/README.md

 Use the environment file by running `conda env create -f environment.yaml` and activate the environment with `conda activate FORMED`.

 # Content
 1. `crosscoupler` contains the source code and example of the cross-coupling tool, which can find suitable unique sp2 carbons in molecules and generate coupling products.
 The code is given as a jupyer notebook.
 To run the jupyter notebook you need to provide the conda environment `FORMED` (vide supra) by running `python -m ipykernel install --user --name=FORMED`.
 After that, you should be able to run the jupyter notebook normally by selecting the `FORMED` environment as kernel.
-Example inputs are provided and pre-filled.
+Example inputs are provided and pre-filled; the expected output is detailed in the notebook and the runtime should be almost instantaneous.

 2. `cv` contains 10-fold cross-validation scripts for the XGBoost ML models, as well as the outputs of the scripts.
 To run, please execute `generate_slatm.py` adequately by pointing to the xyz files (vide infra) to generate the `repr.npy` file containing the SLATM representations.